 There will be a strong theoretical focus on employing machine-vision tracking of animal movement in natural contexts.
-Students will gain hands-on experience in experimental design, setting up camera and recording equipment, basic coding in Python to convert video into suitable formats, and be given an introduction into machine learning and animal tracking which they will implement to automatically track animal groups.
+Students will gain hands-on experience in experimental design, set up camera and recording equipment, perform basic coding in Python to convert video into suitable formats, and be given an introduction into machine learning and animal tracking, which they will implement to automatically track animal groups.

-The course will take place at La Selva Research Station in the rainforest of the Caribbean Lowlands of Costa Rica.
-This region is widely known for its outstanding biodiversity with tens of thousands of insects and spiders, over 2000 plants and 470 birds known from La Selva alone.
-La Selva is among the most important field stations in the tropics, with premier research facilities supporting a range of research initiatives with global partners.
+The course will take place at La Selva Research Station in the rain forest of the Caribbean Lowlands of Costa Rica.
+This region is widely known for its outstanding biodiversity with tens of thousands of insects and spiders.
+There are over 2,000 plants and 470 birds known from La Selva alone.
+La Selva is among the most important field stations in the tropics with premier research facilities supporting a range of research initiatives with global partners.

 This course is for undergraduate and graduate students.
 You must have at least one ecology course.

-As OTS students, you must not only be proactive in asking the questions (and finding the answers) that are important to you.
-You must also be ready to share your own knowledge and experience with the rest of the group.
+As an OTS student, you must be proactive in asking the questions (and finding the answers) that are important to you, but you must also be ready to share your own knowledge and experience with the rest of the group.

-Our courses are designed to make the most out of the students time with OTS.
-As such a students´ day during a course will usually begin at 06:00 hrs. with breakfast at 06:00 or 06:30 and a start to the workday by 07:00 hrs.
-Lunch will be at 12:00 hrs. (may be out in the field depending on the circumstances), and dinner at 18:00 hrs., with lectures/activities for 2-3 hours after dinner as well.
-The pace and intensity of the workload can be overwhelming at first, but you’ll be surprised how quickly you get used to it, and by how much you see and learn, and how quickly you learn about your own
+Our courses are designed to make the most out of the students’ time with OTS.
+As such, a student’s day during a course will usually begin at 6:00 am with breakfast, and the workday will begin by 7:00 am.
+Lunch will be at 12:00 pm (may be eaten in the field depending on the circumstances), and dinner at 6:00 pm, with lectures/activities after dinner as well.

-Some days, where either faculty-led or independent projects are being carried out, you may be out in the field all day, sweaty and covered in mosquito bites; while other days you may spend within a classroom in its entirety while learning about how to write effective grant proposals for obtaining research funding, or technicalities on how to make video/radio for communicating science to a general audience.
-Some days will be mixed.
+Some days, where either faculty-led or independent projects are being carried out, you may be out in the field all day, sweaty and covered in mosquito bites, while other days you may spend the entire time in a classroom learning about how to write effective grant proposals for obtaining research funding the or technicalities of making a video/radio segment for communicating science to a general audience.
+Some days will have a mixture of activities.
 Expect diversity of activities, and expect unforeseen circumstances and changes in schedule.

-Participants in the graduate courses should not purchase their airline tickets until 6 weeks prior to the start of the course.
-In the case of low enrollment or other unforeseen circumstances, a course may be cancelled up to 6 weeks ahead of the start date.
+Participants should not purchase their airline tickets until six weeks prior to the start of the course.
+In the case of low enrollment or other unforeseen circumstances, a course may be cancelled up to six weeks ahead of the start date.

-The full cost of tuition for student from nonmember institutions is $1500 per student.
-Students from OTS member institutions are charged $600.
+The full cost of tuition for students from non-member institutions is $2,100.
+Students from OTS member institutions are charged $1,800.

-Cost includes: all lodging and meals, transportation during the course, all course materials.
+The tuition includes all lodging, meals, transportation during the course, and all course materials.

-If you are interested in being considered for an additional scholarship please make sure to include a request for a partial scholarship along with the rest of the required documents.
-The letter should outline your financial situation, previous scholarships/grants (if any), and the amount you are seeking from outside sources to cover the costs of the course.
-The letter will help us asses your situation individually and determine you eligibility for a partial scholarship if you are selected for the course.
+If you are interested in being considered for an additional scholarship, please make sure to include a request for a partial scholarship along with the rest of the required documents.
+The letter should outline your financial situation, previous scholarships/grants, if any, and the amount you are seeking from outside sources to cover the costs of the course.
+The letter will help us asses your situation individually and determine your eligibility for a partial scholarship if you are selected for the course.

-Please note that the scholarships are awarded and applied only to the tuition/course cost.
-They cannot be applied in any other way, for example travel expenses.
-Although we may be able to award a partial scholarship, we recommend that you seek funds for the course outside through you own means, such as applying for grants from your department or organizing small fund raisers.
+Please note that scholarships are awarded and applied only to the tuition/course cost.
+They cannot be applied in any other way.
+For example, scholarships cannot be applied toward travel expenses.
+Although we may be able to award a partial scholarship, we recommend that you seek outside funding for the course through you own means, such as applying for grants from your home department or organizing small fundraisers.

 Alex Jordan is a Principal Investigator at the Max Planck Institute Department of Collective Behaviour, sits on the editorial boards of The American Naturalist and Movement Ecology, and maintains a position as Senior Research Fellow at the University of Texas at Austin.
-Alex studies the evolution of social and collective behaviour in animals – the ways single individuals come together to form much larger groups, and the behavioural, cognitive, and neuroanatomical mechanisms that need to evolve to facilitate group living.
-His lab’s research program encompasses field studies at Lake Tanganyika, Jamaican coral reefs, and Panamanian rainforests, as well as lab-based neurobiological and molecular approaches to understand both the mechanisms and the outcomes of social interactions.
+Alex studies the evolution of social and collective behavior in animals – the ways single individuals come together to form much larger groups and the behavioral, cognitive, and neuroanatomical mechanisms that need to evolve to facilitate group living.
+His lab’s research program encompasses field studies at Lake Tanganyika, Jamaican coral reefs, and Panamanian rain forests, as well as lab-based neurobiological and molecular approaches to understand both the mechanisms and the outcomes of social interactions.